-Family Star Montesori’s roots come from a commitment to providing an uncompromising, authentic Montessori education for all students, ages two months to six years.
+Family Star Montessori’s roots come from a commitment to providing an uncompromising, authentic Montessori education for all students, ages two months to six years.
 We recruit the most qualified teachers and fill our classrooms with the best Montessori tools.
+Our classrooms are designed with child-sized furniture and materials so that the children may move and work independently.

 Dual Language Learning

 This research-based approach entails that each adult in the child’s life speak only one language to the child.
-In order to support this, each of our classrooms has at least one teacher who speaks Spanish and at least one teacher who speaks English.
+In order to support this, we strive to place in each of our classrooms at least one teacher who speaks Spanish and at least one teacher who speaks English.
 This exposes children to both languages simultaneously at a time when their brains are the most open to acquiring oral language.

 Diversity & Inclusion